 Allerton Abbey - The First Wofati

 Allerton Abbey is the first ever wofati, built at Wheaton Labs.
 Wofatis are earth sheltered, passive buildings that store the heat of the summer to tide you over the winter.
-And, they keep the cool of winter stored in the earth so that the house stays comfortably cool in the winter.
+And, they keep the cool of winter stored in the earth so that the house stays comfortably cool in the summer.

 The term "wofati" is a term penned by Paul Wheaton, and it's an acronym standing for (source):